TermGet/docs/package-manager.md

 ### Permanently (On Linux, BSD, and macOS)

-Run the following command in a terminal (as root), then the first setup script will start next time you run termget.
+Run the following command in a terminal window, then the first setup script will start next time you run termget.

-    rm /usr/local/share/termget/termget-package-manager && > /usr/local/share/termget/termget-package-manager
+    su -c rm /usr/local/share/termget/termget-package-manager && > /usr/local/share/termget/termget-package-manager